Abòlò (Dominican Ground Lizard)

 Conservation Status

 The Abòlò remains relatively secure due to Dominica’s lack of invasive predators; however, habitat fragmentation and pesticide use present threats.
-As agricultural expansion continues, particularly in banana and tree crop plantations, habitat loss and increased pesticide use threaten this species’ well-being.
+As agricultural expansion continues, particularly in bananas and tree crop plantations, habitat loss and increased pesticide use threaten this species’ well-being.
 Conservation efforts that limit forest clearing and regulate pesticide application could help protect the Abòlò and maintain Dominica’s ecological balance.